This section lists the operating systems on which MySQL Community Server is known to run.

 MySQL has been reported to compile successfully on the following systems:

 FreeBSD 5.x and up.
 See Section 2.9, “Installing MySQL on FreeBSD”.

 HP-UX 11.x.
 See Section 2.8, “Installing MySQL on HP-UX”.

 Linux.
 Builds on all recent Linux distributions based on the 2.6 kernel.
 See Section 2.5, “Installing MySQL on Linux”.

 Mac OS X. See Section 2.4, “Installing MySQL on Mac OS X”.

-Windows XP, Windows Vista, Windows Server 2003, and Windows Server 2008.
+Microsoft Windows.
 See Section 2.3, “Installing MySQL on Microsoft Windows”.

 MySQL has also been known to run on other systems in the past.
 See Section 2.1, “General Installation Guidance”.
 Some porting effort might be required for current versions of MySQL on these systems.